How to Watch Arizona at USC in College Baseball

 How to Watch Arizona at USC in College Baseball Today:

-Live stream the Arizona at USC college baseball game on fuboTV: Start with a 7-day free trial!
+Live stream the Arizona at USC game on fuboTV: Start with a 7-day free trial!

-The Wildcats took three of four in a non-conference series against Nevada last weekend before taking an 11-7 loss to Grand Canyon, also out of Pac-12 action, on Tuesday.
-Arizona's last conference series was April 22-24, when it took two of three from Arizona State.
+The Wildcats came into the weekend tied with Oregon in the standings, two games back of Oregon State and one game back of UCLA.

-Sophomore right-hander TJ Nichols takes the ball for the opener at Dedeaux Stadium.
-He has a 4.41 ERA and 1.45 WHIP in 63.1 innings over 11 starts with 60 strikeouts.
-Sophomore Chase Davis provides the power at the plate with 13 homers and 43 RBI while Tanner O'Tremba is slashing .377/.474/.613 and a team-best 46 RBI.
+They are within striking distance and with a series next weekend against the Beavers they have a real shot at making a move in the standings.

 Regional restrictions may apply.